tidy-finance/website/docs/22_trace_and_fisd.md

 ## Bond data from WRDS

-Both bond databases we need are available on [WRDS](https://wrds-www.wharton.upenn.edu/) to which we establish the `RPostgres`-connection described in the previous chapter.
-Additionally, we connect to our local `SQLite`-database, which we also introduced in the previous chapters.\index{WRDS}
+Both bond databases we need are available on [WRDS](https://wrds-www.wharton.upenn.edu/) to which we establish the `RPostgres` connection described in the previous chapter.
+Additionally, we connect to our local `SQLite`-database to store the data we download.\index{WRDS}

 ```r